veebch/hometime/README.md

 The events are maintained in a public Google calendar, and connection parameters are stored in the config file.
 For getting an API key, visit https://console.cloud.google.com/apis/credentials.
 For getting the calendar link just select 'share calendar' on google calendar and copy the link (it ends in `@group.calendar.google.com`)

-If it is outside the working hours, no lights show.
+If the current time is outside of the working hours, no lights show.

 ## Hardware